afrohlich/kqsfl_streaming/README.md

 - Power interuption handling

 This setup is designed to enable a server to run from within an isolated network when access to firewall rules is not available.

+### Hardware

+The primary design of this repository is to make use a laptop running Ubuntu.